martyboggs/threejs-world/_posts/2017-02-02-skeletal-animation-and-morph-targets-with-tweenjs-threejs.md

 ## Morph Targets

-Morph target animations were around before skeletal animations.
-They basically just describe positions of vertices by keyframes and let the rendering software tween between them.
+Morph target animations are more simple than skeletal animations.
+They basically just describe positions of vertices for each keyframe and let the rendering software tween between them.

 ## Skeletal Animation

 Skeletal animation is great for exactly what you would think: objects with skeletons.
-That includes people walking, cats meowing, robots working, snakes a-slithering, octopi a-swimming, tails a-wagging and anything else your twisted mind can dream up.
+That includes people walking, cats meowing, robots working, snakes a-slithering, octopi a-swimming, tails a-wagging and anything else with a skeleton-like structure.

 If a model has a skeleton, we call it a "rigged" model.
 A powerful feature of many modeling programs called inverse kinematics can be used with rigged models that calculates realistic movement of a chain of bones.
 You can read about <a href="{{site.url}}/tutorials/inverse-kinematics-in-three-js">inverse kinematics</a> for more on that.